-So what did marketers predict would be trending in 2019?
+So what did marketers predict would be trending next?
 Everyone wants to know which trends are hot right now, but it also helps to know which trends are going cold.
 Keep reading below for a closer look at what’s hot and what’s not in today’s marketing world:

 HOT: Visual & Voice Search

 Users are looking for new ways to search and shop beyond the traditional method of typing their queries.
 Visual search allows users to upload an image to a visual search engine (such as Pinterest or Google Lens) instead of using keywords to discover more information.
 Voice search enables users to ask a smart device (such as Alexa or Siri) to conduct a search for them.
 Although both methods have existed for a few years now, we’ve only seen significant growth in the last year or so when it comes to the data, technology, and processing power needed for accurate searches.
 But with 36% of consumers now conducting visual or voice searches, marketers need to watch this trend closely and make plans to take advantage of it as a way to draw in more customers in 2019.